Hurriyat Leader Appeals UNO To Enforce Its Resolutions In Kashmir - UrduPoint

 Hurriyat Leader Appeals UNO To Enforce Its Resolutions In Kashmir

-MULTAN, (UrduPoint / Pakistan Point News - 23rd Oct, 2021 ) :Convener of Tehreek-e-Hurriyat Jammu & Kashmir, Ghulam Muhammed Safi on Saturday appealed global human rights groups to push United Nations Organization (UNO) to enforce its resolutions adopted for self-determination right to the people in Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+MULTAN, (UrduPoint / Pakistan Point News - 24th Oct, 2021 ) :Convenor of Threek-e-Hurriyat Kashmir, Ghulam Muhammed Safi on Sunday appealed global human rights groups to push UNO to enforce its resolutions adopted for self-determination in Kashmir valley.

-Talking to APP through telephone on the eve of October 27 to be marked as Black Day all across the region comprising India and Pakistan, the Hurriyat leader condemned Indian occupation of Kashmir as it has no such example in the recent history.
+Talking to APP telepathically on the eve of 27th October which was marked as Black Day all across the region comprising India and Pakistan, the hurriyat leader condemned illegal Indian occupation in Kashmir as it had contained no example in the recent history.

 He said it was the day when oppressive forces had landed on the pure soil and began violating its basic rights with torturing natives belonged to every age and group.